xaviervizcaino/FuelScraper/README.md

-## Fuel scraper
+## FuelScraper

-### What's Fuel Scraper
+### What's FuelScraper
-Fuel scraper is a piece of software that generates datasets from the information contained in:
+FuelScraper is a piece of software that generates datasets from the information contained in:

 https://geoportalgasolineras.es/geoportal-instalaciones,

-The official portal in Spain to be updated with fuel prices along the country.
+the official portal in Spain to be updated with fuel prices along the country.

+### Authors
+The authors of this project are:

+- [x] Martí Antentas Parés
+- [x] Xavier Vizcaino Gascon

+both students of *M2.951 - Tipologia i cicle de vida de les dades* subject, Data Science Master; UOC.

 ### How to install